cbinding/yearspans/README.md

 ```

 ### Input (required) ###
 The timespan expression to be processed.
-The matching patterns employed are all case insensitive, e.g. "2nd Century AD" and "2nd century ad" would yield identical results.
+The matching patterns employed are all case insensitive, e.g. _2nd Century AD_ and _2nd century ad_ would yield identical results.

 ### Language (optional) ###
 The [ISO639-1:2002](https://www.iso.org/iso-639-language-codes.html) language code corresponding to the language of the input data.
 This hints to the underlying matching process the most appropriate matching patterns to use.
 Languages currently supported (to a greater or lesser degree) are: